Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/technical-info.md

 ---

-##Save game cloud syncing
+##Save Game Cloud Sync

 Steam cloud allows for up to **100 GB** of storage for Tabletop Simulator.
-You can utilize this for storage of in-game assets like images and models.
+You can use this to store in-game assets like images and models.
 Check out the [Cloud Manager](/custom-content/cloud-manager) page for details on how to manage the contents of your Tabletop Simulator Steam cloud.

 ---